HuzaifaXool/HuzaifaXool/README.md

 - LinkedIn : https://www.linkedin.com/in/shaik-mohammad-huzaifa/
 - Email: mohammadhuzaifa342a@gmail.com

-## 🤓 Fun Facts
-- I enjoy solving puzzles and challenges related to algorithms.
-- I'm an avid reader of AI-related research papers and articles.
-- I love experimenting with new programming languages and tools!

 ##  Motto
 *"Code is like humor.
 When you have to explain it, it’s bad."*